Top lawyers free advice for Hillsborough families

-"We want to see if there is anything to take away the verdict of accidental death and it is amazing to have two such top class lawyers working with us."'Waste of time'
+"We want to see if there is anything to take away the verdict of accidental death and it is amazing to have two such top class lawyers working with us."

 Mr Mansfield, who represented the Bloody Sunday and Stephen Lawrence families, added: "The families believe the original inquest was a complete waste of time cutting it off at 3.15pm.